MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-enable-recovery-and-diagnostic-tasks.md

 ![Recovery Task Disabled Example](./media/how-to-enable-recovery-and-diagnostic-tasks/om2016-recovery-tasks-example.png)

 On this tab, you can also add tasks or edit tasks that you have added previously.
 For more information on how to add diagnostic and recovery tasks, see [Diagnostics and Recoveries](http://go.microsoft.com/fwlink/?LinkId=230462) in the Author's Guide.
 Tasks that are configured by a sealed management pack can only be modified by using overrides.
-For more information, see [How to enable recovery and diagnostic tasks](how-to-enable-recovery-and-diagnostic-tasks.md).

 ## To enable a diagnostic or recovery task